 What did we change then?

 So here’s an example of what’s changed.
-You can see in Luke 9:59 there are 2 Greek δε which turned in NIV into one but which turned into one Amma.
-The red coloured text is what was removed and the green text is what was added as a replacement.
+You can see in Luke 9:59 there are 2 Greek δε which turned in NIV into one but which turned into one Ishɛ Amma.
+Below the Greek writing in the before-after comparison, the red coloured text is what was removed and the green text is what was added as a replacement.
 Apart from the amma issue we also found that speech introducers were being misused and our study of how Ishɛ narrators report speech has helped us use the appropriate introducers correctly.
-You’ll see ∅ markers (which are invisible in the final translation) to indicate where confusing redundant words have been replaced with implicit information depending on whether the response is surprising or not.
+You’ll see ∅ markers (which vanish in the final translation) to indicate where confusing redundant words have been replaced with implicit information depending on whether the response is surprising or not.
 But that’s another story!